t-8ch/snippets/README.md

 ## pandoc-mailcap

-Html dumper for mailcap, for use with mutt
+Html dumper for mailcap, for use with mutt.

+## vodafone-de-traffic.py

+Shows the traffic used on your Vodafone DE mobile plan while using it.

 # License